 Reporting in Indigenous communities can be tough.
-It's not just navigating sensitive issues like those surrounding MMIW stories, but covering complex terrain in stories that include the Indian Act, treaties and land claims to name a few.
+It's not just navigating sensitive issues like those surrounding stories about missing and murdered Indigenous women, but covering complex terrain in stories that include the Indian Act, treaties and land claims to name a few.
 It's not always easy to get it right.

 As a journalist at CBC, I've covered hundreds stories in Indigenous communities in the Northwest Territories, downstream from the oilsands and in my own Gitanmaax community, in Northwest B.C.
 But even as an Indigenous reporter, there are times when I grapple with how to tell a sensitive story in an Indigenous community.